 Lufthansa Group will use about two-thirds of the long-haul order it plans to place later this year for replacement and the remaining third for growth, says Juergen Weber, chairman of the carrierâ€™s supervisory board.
 Weber will not disclose the number of jets the airline plans to order, but says that at the very least it will be sufficient to replace the Airbus A340 and Boeing 747-400 aircraft in its fleet.
 The carrier currently has 48 A340s and 25 747-400s in service.
 In March, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Third Of Lufthansaâ€™s Widebody Order To Be Used For Growth".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Third Of Lufthansaâ€™s Widebody Order To Be Used For Growth".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.